+Students would work on an activity that would have them compare a normal skull structure to a fractured one.
+They would use the Table to label the normal skull and then discuss the fractured structures in groups.
 Instructors also focused classes on sequence identification by using the removal and labeling features.
 They would have students work to identify structures that have to be removed to reach other structures.
 Students would use the removal icon to remove muscles in order to reach a specific structure.
 They would simultaneously use the labeling pins to label structures as they removed

-Exposure To Radiology Imaging In Anatomy Courses
+Exposure To 3D Radiology Imaging In Anatomy Courses

-A unique aspect of utilizing the Table in anatomy courses is having students gain exposure to radiology imaging analysis.
+A unique aspect of utilizing the 3D anatomy tables in anatomy courses is having students gain exposure to radiology imaging analysis.
 Students were able to view clinical cases via X-rays, CT, and MRI scans.
 Prairie View’s radiology technologist course used the Table to provide real-time X-ray visualization.
 Specifically, they used the Table’s features to view 3D landmark alignments.
 Students then begin to work with and analyze imaging types they’ll see for the rest of their careers.

 (2012).
 Vision and Change in Undergraduate Biology Education: A Call to